Ask Big Brother Data

 Whether you call it lead intelligence, customer identification, big-data visitor tracking, or some other slightly misleading, newfangled web marketing forensics buzzword, it’s sometimes useful to know exactly who’s visiting your website.

+When Google Analytics doesn’t give you enough info you can lean on other sources for supplementary data.
 One such purveyor spammed one of my clients, purporting proficiency in pinpointing prospects by shining an all-knowing light on anonymous visitors in the shadows, transforming them into actionable gold.
 The client asked me to opine, which led to a discussion with analytics guru Marty Diamond, loosely translated below.

 DD: Knowing the names, employers, and job titles of the people reading about your company is intriguing and potentially valuable, but there are delicate implications…